Board of Directors

 Vickie Louise Simpson

 Vickie Louise is a proud Wiradjuri woman, born and raised in Griffith, NSW.
-She has been a Board member of ACDAN since 2022.
-Vickie Louise is the Regional AOD and SEWB Co-Ordinator at the Griffith Aboriginal Medical Service.
-Her role includes co-ordinating AOD service provision to Aboriginal people across the Riverina Murray Region as well as Mental Health, Psychology and Counselling services, Bringing Them Home Programs and SEWB services to the Western Riverina Murray area.
+She has been a Board member of ACDAN since 2022 and the Chairperson since October 2023.
+Vickie Louise is the Program Manager at the Griffith Aboriginal Medical Service.
+Her role includes co-ordinating AOD service provision to Aboriginal people across the Riverina Murray Region, as well as an Aboriginal Youth Services program in Griffith, Lake Cargelligo, and Hay.

-Vickie Louise is passionate about her community and seeing positive changes to assist in healing through community engagement processes and the facilitation of Women’s groups, Youth Cultural Camps and organisation of events such as NAIDOC Week activities, Survival Day, National Sorry Day and other significant dates for her community.
+Vickie Louise is passionate about her community and seeing positive changes to assist in healing through community engagement processes and the facilitation of Women’s groups, Youth Cultural Camps, and the organisation of events such as NAIDOC Week activities, Survival Day, National Sorry Day, Reconciliation Week, and other significant dates for her community.

 Kurt Simpson